Best Private Health Insurance in Canada (2026): Top Plans Compared

 Key Takeaways

-Health insurance covers a variety of products designed to support your and your family’s health and well-being, including dental insurance, vision insurance, visitor insurance, and emergency medical travel insurance.
-It can also refer to health-related insurance policies that provide income replacement, such as disability insurance and critical illness insurance.
+Health insurance covers a variety of products designed to support your and your family’s health and well-being, including dental insurance, vision insurance, visitor insurance, and emergency medical travel coverage.

 Blog Icon